Skip to content

 A form of harvesting that allows eligible accounts not operating a node to delegate harvesting duties to a third-party node.
 The account's importance score is used, and any harvested fees are shared between the account and the node's configured beneficiary.

-Such an account is called a delegator, or delegated harvester, even though the actual block signing is done by the node's proxy account.
+Such an account is called a delegator, or delegated harvester.

 Delegator